mmlabs-mindmaze/mmpack/docs/man/1/mmpack_download.rst

 DESCRIPTION
 ===========
-**mmpack-download** downloads given packages into the current mmpack prefix cache folder.
+**mmpack download** downloads given packages into the current mmpack prefix cache folder.
 The package itself is not parsed by mmpack, and its dependencies are not looked for.